 Chesapeake Energy Corp.
-(CHK), facing suits by hundreds of mineral rights holders over canceled oil and gas lease offers, asked appeals judges in New Orleans to reverse a $19.7 million judgment to a Texas lease owner.
+(CHK:US), facing suits by hundreds of mineral rights holders over canceled oil and gas lease offers, asked appeals judges in New Orleans to reverse a $19.7 million judgment to a Texas lease owner.

 U.S. District Judge John Ward in Marshall, Texas, ruled in 2011 that Chesapeake officials wrongfully canceled an agreement to buy energy rights held by the family-owned Peak Energy Corp., based in Plano, Texas.
 Chesapeake breached a contract and abandoned the deal as gas prices plummeted, Peak claimed.

 Lawyers for Chesapeake, claiming the deal was uncompleted and the offer nonbinding, asked judges today to reverse the lower court and rule a letter of intent wasn’t a valid contract.
 The letter of intent couldn’t be a completed contract because it didn’t describe which leases were being sold, Chesapeake lawyer Jesse Pierce told the appeals court today.

 “There is no description whatsoever of what certain oil and gas leases are to be conveyed,” Pierce said.
 “They never figured out what they were selling and what my client was buying.”

 The company is also asking the court to cancel an order telling it to pay the $12,000-an-acre difference between the offer price and the lease value when the bid was withdrawn.
 Chesapeake argues that Peak didn’t have rights to nearly two- thirds of the 5,405 acres covered in the agreement.

 “They’re trying to find strained readings of the contract to make the contract unenforceable,” Peak lawyer W. Scott Hastings told the appeals court judges.
 Hastings asked the panel to uphold the lower court’s judgment.